DHTMLX/docs-kanban/docs/api/config/toolbar_items_config.md

 ### Description

-An array of controls located in the toolbar of JS Kanban
+An array of controls located in the toolbar of Kanban

 ### Usage